-The instructions say you don’t have to do anything special to develop this sense of gratitude or appreciation, and if there’s an aspect to it of wanting to pay back that kindness, as I said, I have my doubts about how strongly that’s emphasized here.
-I don’t really think it is so much the emphasis, and particularly for us, who are grown up in a culture that thinks in terms of guilt, we don’t want our meditation to go off in that direction which, as I said yesterday, leads to becoming the martyr in terms of helping others.
+The instructions say we don’t have to do anything special to develop this sense of gratitude or appreciation.
+And whether there’s an aspect of wanting to pay back that kindness – paying back in the sense of paying back a loan – as I said, seems doubtful to me.
+I don’t think that’s the emphasis.
+It’s important, particularly for those of us who have grown up in a guilt culture, not to let the meditation go off in that direction because that, as I said yesterday, leads to playing the role of the martyr.

 Step Three and a Half: Heartwarming Love

 It’s wonderful the way that the Buddhists number things in a way that has nothing to do with the numbering system!
 First, we had a zero.
 Now we have a half number, step number three and a half.
 Anyway, that step is what’s called “heartwarming love.”
 It is what we develop prior to the actual meditation on love.
 Heartwarming love is cherishing concern.
 We cherish someone and feel concern for his or her welfare – we would feel sad if anything bad were to happen to this person.
 When we meet with this person, we are very joyous and happy, and we automatically have a feeling of closeness.
 These are the descriptions of this state of mind or heart – however you want to refer to it.